Braveheart: Throwback Review

-Braveheart makes a myth of a real person and real events; in that respect, it’s a heavily flawed film.
+Braveheart makes a myth of a real man and real events; in that respect, it’s a heavily flawed film.
 Yet, in my eyes, Mel Gibson’s epic will always be one of the finest films ever made.
 No film has struck me emotionally quite like Braveheart.
 William Wallace (Mel Gibson) was the first freedom fighter I ever truly knew, and his trials and tribulations against the British awed me for every second of its vast 3-hour runtime.
-When I first saw the film, I was struck hard by the end.
+When I first saw the film, I was struck hard by the ending.
 Watching those men charge the fields of Bannockburn, I realised I had unwittingly become attached to this film forever.
 So, 25 years after its initial release, I thought I would write on what makes this best picture winner my personal favourite movie.

 For those who don’t know, Braveheart loosely follows the story of William Wallace and the Scottish revolt he led against King Edward I of England (AKA Longshanks).
 It tells of his courage and his love, and while there’s more fiction than fact, Braveheart is a powerful and captivating example of how to glorify an individual from a bygone era.